 Two notes received no reply.

 In all honesty I never expected anything to happen.
 They were all shop workers with an air of sadness and regret about them.
 At best we would have gone for a sad walk.
 She would ask me what I think about Lithuanian cuisine.
 I would inwardly groan (“Of all the questions…”).
-We might even kiss, with tentative tongues, worms misled onto concrete, wriggling about to find the way back.
-Those notes at least enabled me to say “I tried” as I burrowed back into to the moist depths of my loneliness.
+We might even kiss, with tentative tongues, worms misled into the open, wriggling around to find the way back.
+The notes at least enabled me to say “I tried” as I returned (squirmed) to the moist depths of my loneliness.

 “Something in the arts…”